 About Decision-making within cells and differentiation entity therapies (DECIDE)

-A Marie Curie initial training programme funded by the European Union under the FP7 programme (March 2013 to February 2017)
+A Marie Curie Initial Training Programme funded by the European Union under the FP7 programme (March 2013 to February 2017)

-The DECIDE ITN brings together scientists who have made important advances in the fields of haematopoiesis and differentiation therapy and has both scientific and therapeutic targets.
-DECIDE aims to advance understanding of normal blood cell development and why primitive cells fail to differentiate in acute myeloid leukaemia (AML).
-We will use the information gained to develop ways of alleviating the differentiation block in AML and so deliver new agents, including novel vitamin D and retinoid analogues, for use in differentiation therapy.
+The DECIDE network sought to advance understanding of normal blood cell development and why primitive cells fail to differentiate in acute myeloid leukaemia (AML).
+Theteam has used the information gained to develop ways of alleviating the differentiation block in AML and so deliver new agents, including novel vitamin D and retinoid analogues, for use in differentiation therapy.
 This type of therapy aims to respond to the urgent need to devise milder treatments, especially for older and frailer AML patients.

 The network combined the research efforts of prestigious universities and research institutes, Poland’s leading governmental Pharmaceutical Research Institute, and two successful biopharmaceutical companies.It brought together scientists who have made important advances in the fields of haematopoiesis and differentiation therapy and has had both scientific and therapeutic targets.
 Partners are from the UK, Switzerland, Poland, Ireland, Israel, Spain, and the USA.

 DECIDE has trained 12 PhD students.
 Within the 3 years of their Marie Curie Fellowship, 10 Fellows finished their experimental work and have been awarded their PhD.
 One Fellow is writing her PhD and one is on a 4 year PhD program.